Meet Caitlin

-Caitlin Hughes (She/They)
+Caitlin Hughes

 Hello!

-I live and work at the intersections of Autism, ADHD, Giftedness, and queerness.
-This lived experience, alongside my professional training, deeply informs how I show up in my work: with warmth, clarity, creativity, and an unwavering respect for complexity.
+I support neurodivergent and queer practitioners through relational, values-aligned professional supervision that honours the fullness of who they are.
+I live and work at the intersections of Autism, ADHD, giftedness, and queerness, and this lived experience, alongside my professional training and research, deeply informs how I show up in my work: with warmth, clarity, creativity, and an unwavering respect for complexity.

 Who I Work With